What Is Charting With A Jury in Mind & How Is It Done?

 1. Be Specific & Thorough

 Juries appreciate detailed and specific information.
 Avoid vague statements like “patient is doing well.”
 Instead, provide concrete details such as “patient’s blood pressure is 120/80, heart rate is 72 bpm, and they report no pain.”
-This level of detail demonstrates thoroughness and evidence that can help clarify the patient’s condition at the time of documentation.
+This level of detail demonstrates thoroughness and evidence to clarify the patient’s condition at the time of documentation.

 2. Use Objective Language